nterreri/thesis/report/chapter2.md

  (ALICE A.I.
 Foundation, 2014; Morton and Perreau, 2014).

 #### ChatScript
-ChatScript is in many ways similar to RiveScript in that instead of extending XML it provides a very easy to read syntax (Wilcox, 2011; Wilcox, 2016b).
+ChatScript is in many ways similar to RiveScript in that it provides a very easy to read syntax (Wilcox, 2011; Wilcox, 2016b).
 In ChatScript, it is possible to define "concepts" like RiveScript "arrays".
-ChatScript also is also integrated in WordNet: a lexical database for the English language that primarily models synonymy and hyponymy between English words (Fellbaum, 2005).
+ChatScript is also integrated in WordNet: a lexical database for the English language that primarily models synonymy and hyponymy between English words (Fellbaum, 2005).
 Like the others, ChatScript supports external procedure calls, wildcards, optional sub-patterns